-School Direct is a school-based approach to teacher training, which enables you to experience the life of a ‘real’ teacher as you will be based in school from the very start of your training.
-We are working in partnership with Birmingham City University (BCU), and on successful completion of the course, you will be awarded a postgraduate certificate in education (PGCE with QTS) with the opportunity to obtain additional Masters’ credits.
+School Direct is a school-based approach to teacher training, which enables you to experience the life of a ‘real’ teacher you will be based in schools from the start of your training.
+We are working in partnership with Birmingham City University (BCU), and on successful completion, you will be awarded a postgraduate certificate in education (PGCE with QTS) with the opportunity to obtain additional Masters’ credits.

-Unlike other Teaching Alliances, we are led by two outstanding schools each of which are located in different areas within the West Midlands, within the family of schools, we can offer training in Birmingham, Dudley, Coventry, Redditch (South Birmingham).
+Teach Central is led by Good and Outstanding schools across the West Midlands and the wider central region.
+Our schools are located in different areas across the Midlands; we can offer training in Birmingham, Dudley, Redditch (South Birmingham), Kidderminster, Worcestershire and Warwickshire.
 Our training facilities in each of our schools are leading edge and comprehensive to ensure all training needs are met.
 We also offer specialist training through the large variety of specialisms across, not only our lead schools, but also our strategic partners.
-During your training year, you will undertake two high quality school placements across our Teaching School Alliance.
+During your training year, you will undertake two high quality school placements across our family of schools.

 You will have the opportunity of teaching all age ranges, including Post 16 and have access to teach a second subject to broaden your teaching knowledge and skills - this could be solo teaching or team teaching.
+Your experience will also include opportunities to spend dedicated time with our SEND teams, to support your classroom practice.
 You will spend a majority of your training in your host school, Sep - July.
 You will also undertake a second placement between Jan - Feb for a duration of 6 weeks.
 During this time you will also undertake a day in a Primary School setting.
 Our programme ensures you experience all key stages and have the opportunity to develop subject knowledge in a second subject.

 You can select one of the following locations when you apply.